Next Sunday is Fathers Day. We will be holding an outdoor meeting on the car park - Boris permitting. Pre-Registration is mandatory

 Nov 9th Ross Barber - Getting ready for winter

 Dec 14th Members Christmas meal

-The Care and Share shop is re-opening on Tuesday 14th July from Tuesdays to Saturdays.
+The Care and Share shop is now open again from Tuesdays to Saturdays.
 There will be a limit of 5 customers in the shop at any one time and Government rules relating to Covid-19 will be adhered to.

 We have a selection of good quality clothes, briq-a-brac and furniture for sale and are always grateful for your similar surplus items.
 The shop is located in St Andrews Street - for location see the map at the top of the page.